distributed-system-analysis/run-perf/docs/source/jenkins.rst

 The latest addition is an upstream qemu bisect pipeline called ``rp-example-upstream-bisect``.

+The above pipelines are using Jenkins shared library ``runperf``, which is attached below.

 All of these can be easily defined via `Jenkins Job Builder <https://docs.openstack.org/infra/jenkins-job-builder/>`_: